hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_domain.html.markdown

 * `inbound_ip_rule` - (Optional) One or more `inbound_ip_rule` blocks as defined below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---

+A `identity` block exports the following:

+~> **Note:** Currently only type `SystemAssigned` identity is supported.

+* `type` - Specifies the type of Managed Service Identity that is configured on this Event Grid Domain.

+---